inputsh/awesome-linux/README.md

 #### Other Desktop Environments

-* [Cinnamon](http://cinnamon.linuxmint.com/) - Cinnamon strives to provide a traditional user experience.
-Cinnamon is a fork of GNOME 3.
+* [Cinnamon](http://cinnamon.linuxmint.com/) - Strives to provide a traditional user experience.
-* [EDE](http://www.equinox-project.org/) - EDE is a small desktop environment built to be responsive, light in resource usage and to have a familiar look and feel.
+* [EDE](http://www.equinox-project.org/) - Small desktop environment built to be responsive, light in resource usage and to have a familiar look and feel.
-* [LXQt](http://lxqt.org/) - LXQt is the Qt port and the upcoming version of LXDE, the Lightweight Desktop Environment.
+* [LXQt](http://lxqt.org/) - Qt port and the upcoming version of LXDE, the Lightweight Desktop Environment.
 It is the product of the merge between the LXDE-Qt and the Razor-qt projects: A lightweight, modular, blazing-fast and user-friendly desktop environment.
-* [MATE](http://www.mate-desktop.org/) - Mate provides an intuitive and attractive desktop to Linux users using traditional metaphors.
-MATE is a fork of GNOME 2.
+* [MATE](http://www.mate-desktop.org/) - Provides an intuitive and attractive desktop to Linux users using traditional metaphors.
+Fork of GNOME 2.
 * [Pantheon](https://elementary.io) - Pantheon is the default desktop environment originally created for the elementary OS distribution.
-It is written from scratch using Vala and the GTK3 toolkit.
-With regards to usability and appearance, the desktop has some similarities with GNOME Shell and Mac OS X.
+The desktop has some similarities with GNOME Shell and macOS.
-* [Unity](http://unity.ubuntu.com/) - Unity is a shell for GNOME designed by Canonical for Ubuntu.
+* [Unity](http://unity.ubuntu.com/) - Soon-to-be-deprecated DE designed by Canonical for Ubuntu.
+Based on GNOME.

 ## X Windows Managers